 Advanced Care.
 Unmatched Expertise.

-Cardiothoracic surgeons not only have expertise in treating complex diseases of the heart and coronary arteries, they also have extensive knowledge and a unique skillset that allows them to treat diseases impacting the structure and organs of the chest, including the lungs and esophagus.
+Cardiothoracic surgeons not only have expertise in treating complex diseases of the heart and coronary arteries, but they also have extensive knowledge and a unique skillset that allow them to treat diseases impacting the structure and organs of the chest, including the lungs and esophagus.

 When diseases are especially complex or have progressed to an advanced stage, surgical procedures can be an effective option for patients to receive the life-saving treatment they need.
 Cardiothoracic surgery also offers patients an alternative care path when other therapies or procedures have been unsuccessful in treating their condition.